 PRESIDENT & CEO

-Sylvia joined Twin Cities PBS in February of 2020.
+Sylvia Strobel joined Twin Cities PBS (TPT) in February of 2020.
 As the CEO of one of our nation’s foremost PBS stations, she is leading the organization into an exciting new future: expanding TPT’s content, distribution, and funding strategies to take full advantage of 21st century tools, technologies, and consumer interests.

-Before joining TPT, Sylvia worked for more than 25 years in the public media industry as an executive and attorney, with positions at ideastream, American Public Media Group, Pennsylvania Public Television Network and the Corporation for Public Broadcasting.
-She began her career in public media in TPT’s legal department.
-Sylvia has served on numerous national boards and commissions, including the board of NPR, the Alliance for Women in Media, the Association of Junior Leagues International and the FCC’s Advisory Committee for Diversity in the Digital Age.
-She currently serves on the boards of the Minnesota Humanities Commission and Latino Public Broadcasting.
-Sylvia received her undergraduate degree in biology from St. Olaf College, a juris doctor from Mitchell|Hamline College of Law and a master’s in business administration from the University of Minnesota Carlson School of Business.
+Sylvia has worked for more than 30 years in the public media industry as an executive and attorney, with positions at ideastream, American Public Media Group, Pennsylvania Public Television Network, and the Corporation for Public Broadcasting.
+Assuming the role of CEO and President at TPT is a homecoming for Sylvia.
+Her passion and dedication to public media was developed in her first public media role—Legal Intern in TPT’s legal department.
+Sylvia has served on numerous national boards and commissions, including the board of NPR, the Alliance for Women in Media, the Association of Junior Leagues International, and the FCC’s Advisory Committee for Diversity in the Digital Age.
+She currently serves on the boards of the MacPhail Center for Music, The Amherst H. Wilder Foundation, the Mary T. and James J. Hill Library Foundation, and Latino Public Broadcasting.
+Sylvia received her Bachelor of Arts degree in biology from St. Olaf College, her Juris Doctorate (JD) from Mitchell|Hamline College of Law, and her Master of Business Administration (MBA) from the University of Minnesota Carlson School of Business.

-CHIEF CONTENT OFFICER
+CHIEF INCLUSION & STRATEGY OFFICER

 CHIEF FINANCIAL OFFICER